finndillow/pricepredict/README.md

 # pricepredict

-# An (in progress) project that uses simple and exponential moving averages to predict the direction of the price of a stock
+# A project that uses simple and exponential moving averages to predict the direction of the price of a stock